Socotra: Geography

-Socotra is one of the most isolated landforms on Earth of continental origin (i.e. not of volcanic origin).
-The archipelago was once part of the supercontinent of Gondwana and detached during the Miocene epoch, in the same set of rifting events that opened the Gulf of Aden to its northwest.
-The island is culturally and administratively a part of Yemen, but it geographically belongs to Africa as it represents a continental fragment that is geologically linked to the Somali Plate.
+Socotra is one of the most isolated landforms on Earth of continental origin (i.e., not of volcanic origin).
+The archipelago was once part of the supercontinent of Gondwana.
+It detached during the Miocene epoch, in the same set of rifting events that opened the Gulf of Aden to its northwest.
+The island is culturally and administratively a part of Yemen, but geographically it belongs to Africa, for it represents a continental fragment that is geologically linked to the Somali plate.
+Socotra is known for its exceptional level of endemism, with about 37% of its plant species, 90% of its reptile species, and 95% of its land snail species found nowhere else on Earth.

 The archipelago consists of the main island of Socotra (3665 km2), three smaller islands, Abd al Kuri, Samhah and Darsa, and two rocky islets, Ka'l Fir'awn and Sābūnīyah, both uninhabitable by humans but important for seabirds.
 The island is about 125 km long and 45 km north to south.
 The distance from Socotra to Cape Guardafui, its nearest point in the African mainland, is 232 km, and about 351 km from Ras Fartaq in mainland Arabia.
 It has three major physical regions: